François-Joseph Fétis: Career

-Fétis had the privilege to have Niccolò Paganini, Robert Schumann, and Hector Berlioz as contemporaries and to work with the violin maker and dealer, Jean-Baptiste Vuillaume.
-Fétis's work provides a unique window into the times and as such is a particularly valuable reference for the modern researcher, dealer and player.

 More important perhaps than his compositions are his writings on music.
 They are partly historical, such as the Curiosités historiques de la musique (Paris, 1850), and the Histoire générale de la musique (Paris, 1869—1876); and partly theoretical, such as the Méthode des méthodes de piano (Paris, 1840), written in conjunction with Moscheles.

+Fétis was a contemporary of Niccolò Paganini, Robert Schumann, and Hector Berlioz, and he collaborated with the violin maker Jean-Baptiste Vuillaume.
+His writings serve as a primary source for researchers, dealers, and musicians studying the musical practices and instruments of the 19th century.